1armani/de-zoomcamp/7_project/README.md

     1. Run `sudo gpasswd -a $USER docker`
     1. Log out of your SSH session and log back in.
     1. Run `sudo service docker restart`
+    1. Relogin to the server to apply changes
     1. Test that Docker can run successfully with `docker run hello-world`
 ### Docker compose:
 1. Go to https://github.com/docker/compose/releases and copy the URL for the  `docker-compose-linux-x86_64` binary for its latest version.
-    * At the time of writing, the last available version is `v2.2.3` and the URL for it is https://github.com/docker/compose/releases/download/v2.2.3/docker-compose-linux-x86_64
+    * At the time of writing, the last available version is `v2.17.3` and the URL for it is https://github.com/docker/compose/releases/download/v2.17.3/docker-compose-linux-x86_64
 1. Create a folder for binary files for your Linux user:
     1. Create a subfolder `bin` in your home account with `mkdir ~/bin`
     1. Go to the folder with `cd ~/bin`